 In Western Europe the ability of artists to paint realistically has been admired for a very long time.
-The Roman writer Pliny, writing in the first century AD, tells the story of the fifth century BC Greek painter Zeuxis who painted a bunch of grapes so convincingly that birds flew down to peck at them.
+The Roman writer Pliny the Elder, writing in the first century AD, tells the story of the fifth-century BC Greek painter Zeuxis who painted a bunch of grapes so convincingly that birds flew down to peck at them.

 But realism has not always been important to artists.
-In different times, and in different cultures, there has always been a shifting balance between 'idealism' – painting an unrealistically perfect image representing an idea or a story, and 'realism' – seeking to accurately record the visual appearance of the world.
+In different times, and in different cultures, there has always been a shifting balance between 'idealism' – painting an unrealistically perfect image representing an idea or a story – and 'realism' – seeking to accurately record the visual appearance of the world.
 Great art is full of ideas and meanings; how they are best expressed is forever changing.

 Before the Renaissance of the fifteenth century for example, religious art, which was the main subject for artists in Europe, was intended to provide an emotional focus for worship and inspiration.

 An understanding of perspective enabled artists to accurately create the appearance of three-dimensional spaces in their paintings.
-Their work could thereby integrate into the real architecture of the churches and chapels in which they hung or on whose walls they were painted, as seen in Lorenzo Costa's altarpiece below.
+Their work could thereby integrate into the real architecture of the churches and chapels in which they hung or on whose walls they were painted, as seen in Lorenzo Costa's altarpiece.

 Similarly the interiors of domes were often painted with balconies and figures, and views of the heavens beyond.
 These were all intended to look convincingly real to the viewer.

 Anamorphism is a special development of perspective, in which an image is intended to be viewed from a particularly unusual angle, or reflected in a curved surface.
 The most famous example is the skull in Holbein's The Ambassadors, in which this symbol of the ambassadors' mortality is only revealed when the painting is viewed from the right, close to the canvas.

 In the seventeenth and eighteenth centuries, distorted images, which needed to be viewed in cylindrical or conical mirrors, became popular as curiosities, toys and demonstrations of the laws of optics, like this anonymous example in the West Highland Museum.
-There are several more examples in the Science Museum.

 In contrast to anamorphic distortions is the trompe l'oeil, the French for 'deceive the eye', which refers to a painting that is intended to trick viewers into thinking that they are looking at a real object rather than a flat painting of an object.